toniupm/MultiVoltageSource/README.md

 <img src="images/Sources.jpg"
      title="MultiVoltageSources finished and ready to work.">

 <p align="justify"> Here we describe the MultiVoltageSource project, a voltage source with 7 channels used to power up photonic integrated circuits.
-It is based on negative linear regulators <a href="https://www.analog.com/en/products/lt3090.html#product-overview">LT3090 </a> and digital potentiometers AD5290 controlled by an Arduino Nano.
+It is based on negative linear regulators <a href="https://www.analog.com/en/products/lt3090.html#product-overview" target="_blank">LT3090 </a> and digital potentiometers <a href="https://www.analog.com/en/products/ad5290.html" target="_blank">AD5290 </a> controlled by an Arduino Nano Every or 33 IOT.
 It offers 7 channels ranging -0.2 V to -10.2 V. </p>

 <img src="images/Inside.jpg" width="400"/>